quickjkee/eff-diff-edit/README.md

   # AFHQ-Dog 256x256
   bash data_download.sh afhq .
   ```
-  * For [LSUN-Church](https://www.yf.io/p/lsun) and [ImageNet](https://image-net.org/index.php), you can download them from the linked original sources and put them in `/data/lsun` or `/data/imagenet`.
+  * For [LSUN-Church](https://www.yf.io/p/lsun) and [ImageNet](https://image-net.org/index.php), you can download them from the original sources and put them into `/data/lsun` or `/data/imagenet`.

 ### 2. Running
-First of all, choose the config for insteresting domain: ```celeba/afhq/church/imagenet.yaml```\
+1. Select the config for the particular dataset: ```celeba/afhq/church/imagenet.yaml```.
-Secondly, select editing attribute (the editting attributes for each domain can be found [here](/utils/text_dic.py))\
+2. Select the desired manipulation from the list.
+The list of available textual transforms for each dataset is [here](/utils/text_dic.py).\
-(note that you can change this file adding your own transformations)\
+Note that you can also add your own transforms to this file.
-Finally, check out the descriptions of running options [here](/docs/clip-finetune-help).
+3. Check out the descriptions for the available options [here](/docs/clip-finetune-help).

 Below we provide running commands for different settings:

-* _Domain adaptation setting (**dataset training** and **dataset test**)_ \
+* _Prelearned image manipulations (**dataset training** and **dataset test**)_ \
-If you've downloaded specific dataset, then you can fine-tune your model using images from dataset.
+If you've already downloaded a specific dataset then you can adapt your model using images from the dataset.
-And then apply fine-tuned model to images from a test dataset. \
+Then, it applies the finetuned model to the images from the test set. \
-The following command uses 50 images for train and test on Celeba-HQ:
+The following command uses 50 CelebA-HQ images for training:

     ```
   python main.py --clip_finetune      \